 CHANGES TO CHARITABLE CONTRIBUTIONS UNDER CARES ACT

 Hat-tip to Peggy and Susan, who through their association with the Chautauqua Institution, have called attention to a few key provisions of the new CARES (Coronavirus Aid, Relief, and Economic Security) Act.
 This new law is designed to help individuals as well as businesses and nonprofits facing economic uncertainty during the coronavirus pandemic.

 1. The new law temporarily suspends the requirements for required minimum distributions (RMD) for the 2020 tax year.

-2. The new law allows all taxpayers to take a charitable deduction of up to $300, even if you do not itemize.
+2. The new law allows all taxpayers to take a charitable deduction of up to $300, even if they do not itemize.

 3. For those who do itemize their deductions, the new law allows for cash contributions to qualified charities such as Chautauqua to be deducted up to 100% of your adjusted gross income for the 2020 calendar year.

 You can consult your tax or financial advisor for important details of these provisions.

-Like many of our most precious institutions, Pilgrim Church has special need for your support in this time of suspended normalcy.
+Like many of our most precious institutions, Pilgrim Church has a special need for your support in this time of suspended normalcy.
 Please consider whether these temporary additional tax benefits might stimulate additional giving.

 RESULTS OF THE 2020 PLEDGE DRIVE